-The 2020 Arts & Sciences Expo has been canceled as part of the university's response to the novel coronavirus pandemic.
+The 2021 Arts & Sciences Expo has been canceled due to the novel coronavirus pandemic.

 The Arts & Sciences Exposition, known more simply as The Expo, is an annual celebration of exceptional research and creative work by students who were mentored by faculty in the St. Bonaventure School of Arts & Sciences.